A golf break to the Algarve would not be the same without sampling a course designed by legendary golfer Seve Ballesteros.

 The Algarve is the most southern province of Portugal and tourism plays a huge role, thanks in no small part to the magnificent coastline which boasts 200 kilometres of sandy beaches.

-Quinta do Vale is an 18-hole championship golf course and is interesting in that it includes six par-5´s, six par-4´s and six par-3´s.
-Usually there are a maximum of four par-5’s and four par-3 holes, so immediately you know you are about to experience something different from the norm on this course.
+Quinta do Vale is an 18-hole championship golf course and is interesting in that it includes six par-5´s, six par-4´s and six par-3s.
+Usually, there is a maximum of four par-5’s and four par-3 holes, so immediately you know you are about to experience something different from the norm on this course.

 There is a lovely mix of holes, with wide fairways, doglegs and hazards situated throughout.
-There is a lot of water on the front nine holes and this makes the start of the round very challenging.
-A tip many golfers who have played the course offer to newcomers is bring plenty of old balls because you might lose a few.
+There is a lot of water on the front nine holes, which makes the start of the round very challenging.
+A tip many golfers who have played the course offer to newcomers is brought plenty of old balls because you might lose a few.

 The great Spanish golfer, who will always be remembered not just for his golf ability but also his personality, designing many courses around the world but Quinta do Vale in the Algarve, is arguably one his best.